Hari Hara Veera Mallu: Development

-Pre-production
+Initially marketed as a single film, in May 2024, the production house announced that the film would be released in two parts, with the first part titled as Hari Hara Veera Mallu: Part 1.
+The remaining portions of the film and post-production were handled by A. M. Rathnam's son, A. M. Jyothi Krishna, due to the highly delayed production owing to the pandemic, Kalyan's political commitments, and Krish's directorial commitments.

 The film is produced under Rathnam's production banner Mega Surya Production.
 The film's score and soundtrack are composed by M. M. Keeravani.
 Gnana Shekar V. S. is signed as the cinematographer.
 Sai Madhav Burra is signed to write the film's dialogues.
 Ben Lock, who has supervised the graphic work in films like Aquaman, Warcraft, Star Wars: The Force Awakens is in charge of the VFX of this film.

 Casting

-The film was set to mark the Telugu debut of Hindi film actor Arjun Rampal who will be playing the role of the Mughal Emperor Aurangzeb.
-However, he was replaced by Bobby Deol as Rampal dropped out the film due to other commitments.
+The film was set to mark the Telugu debut of Hindi film actor Arjun Rampal, who was supposed to play the role of the Mughal emperor Aurangzeb.
+However, he was replaced by Bobby Deol as Rampal dropped out of the film due to other commitments and production delays owing to the COVID-19 pandemic.
 Deol joined the production in December 2022.

 Actress Nidhhi Agerwal is cast in the role of Panchami, opposite Kalyan.
 In March 2021, Jacqueline Fernandez was signed to play a crucial role in the film.
-However, Fernandez opted out of the project due to scheduling conflicts and she was replaced by Nargis Fakhri in December 2021.
-Fakhri plays Mughal empress Roshanara, Aurangzeb's sister.
+However, she opted out of the project due to scheduling conflicts and she was replaced by Nargis Fakhri in December 2021.
+Fakhri plays the Mughal empress Roshanara, Aurangzeb's sister.